mateofiorotto/node_express_web_server/README.md

 2. Open the project in your preferred IDE or code editor
 3. Install the required packages and modules with `npm install`
 4. Define your environment variables with the .env template.
 (PORT 3000 RECOMMENDED AND PUBLIC FOLDER)
-5. Start the server with `npm start`
+5. Start the server with `npm run dev`
 ---
 ### REQUIREMENTS
 1. **NODE**